 - Remove with a slotted spoon onto a plate lined with paper towel.
 This will soak up any of the boiling water left behind.

 In a perfect world you would poach one egg at a time.
 But you can drop 2 or 3 eggs into the water, hopefully spacing them apart and not having any casualties.
 You can actually refrigerate poached eggs and reheat them later so if you’re making this to impress someone, or you haven’t made poached eggs before, try them one at a time, and then gently lower them back into simmering water for about 30 -60 seconds each before serving to reheat them.

-To assemble the mushroom toasts, slice fresh white French or Italian bread into thick slices.
+To assemble Mushroom Toast with Poached Egg and Arugula, slice fresh white French or Italian bread into thick slices.
 Lightly butter both sides and give them a light grill on each side.

 Top with a generous amount of the mushroom mixture, a warm poached egg, then a handful of fresh arugula.